-We continue our weekly creator spotlight with Episode Eleven: The Promise of a Soldier, written by Kevin Burnard and illustrated by the awesome Mogamoka.
+We continue our weekly creator spotlight with Episode Eleven: The Promise of a Soldier, written by Kevin Burnard and illustrated by Mogamoka.

 Writer: Kevin Burnard